Upper School Curriculum Guide

 The Junior Varsity Interscholastic Athletic Program emphasizes skill development, teamwork, team responsibility, and participation.
 Every effort will be made to include all interested students in the junior varsity programs.
 In some instances, however, space or facilities could limit the number of participants on a particular team.

-Pre-season for the fall sports begins in late August, and the spring sports training trips take place during the second week of spring vacation.
+Pre-season for the fall sports begins on Monday two weeks prior to Labor Day.
+The spring sports training trips take place during the second week of spring vacation in March.

-- Varsity or junior varsity rosters, at times, are limited due to space or facilities constraints.
+- Varsity or junior varsity rosters, at times, may be limited due to space or facilities constraints.

-- If a student has been cut from a team or has stopped participating before the end of a season, it is that student’s responsibility to report to the Athletic Director or the US Physical Education Coordinator and begin attending a Physical Education class.
+- If a student has been cut from a team or has stopped participating before the end of a season, it is that student’s responsibility to report to the Director of Athletics or the Director of Physical Education to begin attending a Physical Education class.

 Teams Offered at the Varsity & JV Interscholastic Levels